 Presentations can also be done as in your home as a unique and intimate gathering for a group of your friends.
 This option allows for expanded Q&A time and opportunities to delve deeper into the presentation topics.
 Performances of songs may also augment many of these performances.

 Bookings are currently being accepted for any of the presentations.
 Please check the TOUR CALENDAR for available dates.
 If you would like to book a presentation and/or share feedback, visit the CONTACT page.

 An Evening with

 Audiences have loved Gordon’s varied and engaging presentations, songs, and stories for years.
-This new program provides audiences with a cross section of some of the best of everything this Renaissance man has to offer from his music, books, and other presentations.
-This entertaining, multimedia show is filled with songs, photos, stories, adventure, history, and tales of ghostly encounters presented by this accomplished singer-songwriter, author, podcast host, historian, and paranormal researcher.
-Plus, if you’re new to Gordon’s work, this is the best way to acquaint yourself with it and get a taste of what he has to offer.
+This new program provides audiences with a cross section of some of the best of everything this Renaissance man has to offer from his story-songs, books, and other presentations.
+This entertaining, multimedia show is filled with live music, photos, stories, adventure, history, and ghostly tales presented by this accomplished singer-songwriter, author, podcast host, historian, and researcher.
+Plus, if you’re new to Gordon’s work, this is the best way to get a wonderful taste of what he has to offer.
 Something in this show is always new and is perfect for just about any venue.
 Its diverse content is sure to keep people entertained and leave them wanting more!

 “Gordon’s enthusiasm and engagement with the audience gave the evening the feel of a ‘private tour’ with Gordon’s many talents on display.
 His musical performance was particularly spot-on, providing both the narrative and evocative resonance of the past which only music, well performed, can draw forth from our collective heart.”